 You don’t have to figure this out on your own.

 - Exercise.
 It’s good for you and it gives you a way to redirect all that energy.
 Exercise is incredibly important for repairing some of the physical and emotional damage of drinking.
 It doesn’t have to be intense.
 Taking a 20-minute walk while listening to your favorite podcast or audiobook counts.

 - Meditation.
-I firmly believe that a daily meditation practice is a top five must-have tool for any healthy lifestyle.
-For those of us in sobriety, it’s especially important because it helps us undo some of the damage drinking has done to our brains.
-Think of it as exercise for the mind.
+I firmly believe that daily meditation practice is a top-five must-have tool for any healthy lifestyle.
+For those of us in sobriety, it’s especially important because it helps us repair some of the damage drinking has done to our brains.
+Think of it as an exercise for the mind.

 3. Proactively deal with emotional triggers.

 The best defense is a good offense.
 Set yourself up for success.
 Sobriety is very good at showing you where the broken parts are.
 Use that to your advantage.

 If you know you have issues with your boss, your responsibility is to manage the things you can control about the situation.
 Assuming you’re not quitting your job, the only thing you can control is your own work and your reaction to what she says to you.

 If you see her coming, you have to be ready.